MoonWalker440/TeleBotList/README.md

 - [@chatbridgebot](https://.me/chatbridgebot) - Bot that lets Telegram users chat with each other even if they are reported.
 [GitHub](https://github.com/nadam/chatbridgebot)

-- [@userinfobot](https://telegram.me/userinfobot) - Simple Java Telegram bot displaying user info when a message is forwarded to it.
-[GitHub](https://github.com/nadam/userinfobot)

 - [@AvandyNewsBot](https://t.me/AvandyNewsBot) - With this bot you will be aware of all the latest news.
 [GitHub](https://github.com/mrprogre/avandy-news-bot)

 ### ➤ JavaScript